Canal Street railroad bridge: Operation

+There are proposals for an additional or replacement bridge at Canal Street to support the full high-speed, high-frequency build out of the St. Louis-Chicago Lincoln Service passenger rail line.

 Trivia

 When it was constructed in 1914, its 1500-ton main span was the heaviest of any vertical lift bridge in the United States.
 It is the only vertical-lift bridge across the Chicago River.